justinlnx/Backtracking/README.md

 Failure output:
-If the given color is to less to color entire map ie, using the same test data given but change the colors to 3 It will fail, and all the vertices will print except they are all NotColored.
+If the given color is to less to color entire map i.e, using the same test data given but change the colors to 3.
+It will fail, and all the vertices will print except they are all NotColored.

 Running Environment:
-I coded my program on Windows Visual Studio 2013 X64.
+This program is working on Windows Visual Studio 2013 X64.
 Any environment that is higher than this should work.

 # Sample Input File
 (10 4